nickoala/telepot/REFERENCE.md

 **setWebhook(url=None, certificate=None)**

 Specify a url and receive incoming updates via an outgoing webhook.

-*Since 1.2*, you may upload your public key certificate with the `certificate` argument.
+Optionally, you may upload your public key certificate with the `certificate` argument.

 See: https://core.telegram.org/bots/api#setwebhook